gkapfham/python-talk-abstracts/pycon_education_2025_chasten.md

 ## Key Takeaways

+- Learn how Chasten fits into a workflow for project-centric learning
-- Create custom linting rules through simple YAML configuration
+- Create custom linting rules through a simple YAML configuration
 - Practical examples of enforcing code standards on documentation and code
 - Ways to analyze results through interactive dashboards with Datasette
-- How to integrate Chasten into development workflow and CI/CD pipelines
+- How to integrate Chasten into GitHub Classroom and GitHub Actions

 ## Talk Outline

-### Introduction: The Problem with Static Analysis (3 minutes)
+### Introduction: The Problem with Static Analysis (5 minutes)

 - The limitations of regex for code analysis
 - The complexity of traditional AST analysis frameworks